nicolastowery/the-wild-oasis/README.md

 ## Notes

-- This repository was created in order to host this project on [Vercel.](https://nicolastowery.github.io/fast-react-pizza/) The original project was version controlled in a [private repository.](https://github.com/nicolastowery/udemy-react-course)
+- This repository was created in order to host this project on [Vercel.]((https://the-wild-oasis-towery.vercel.app)) The original project was version controlled in a [private repository.](https://github.com/nicolastowery/udemy-react-course)

-- There are issues related to refreshing the page.
-This is because Github Pages is incompatible with React SPA's